 There is generally good agreement with the gap sizes inferred from SED modelling, and direct observations of the outer edges of the gaps.
 Gaps in some 15 transitional disks have been confirmed by submillimeter interferometry (Piétu et al. 2006; Hughes et al. 2007, 2009; Andrews et al. 2009, 2011), and one of these, LkCa 15, also in near-infrared light scattered by the outer disk (Thalmann et al. 2010).
-The resolved inner disk of a pre-transitional disk, T Cha, also confirms its gapped structure (Olofsson et al. 2011).

 The definition and selection criteria of transitional disks have been far from homogeneous considering all objects called 'transition' or 'transitional' objects from other works.
-Many authors define transitional disks rather loosely, with diverse nomenclatures2.
+Many authors define transitional disks rather loosely, with diverse nomenclatures1.
 Circumstellar disks with a deficit of dust emission from the inner disk and large $30/13 \ \mu m$ flux ratio indicating an optically thick outer disk have been designated "cold disks" by Brown et al. (2007) and Merín et al. (2010).
-A more relaxed definition includes disks with a much smaller excess for wavelengths beyond > 13 μm representing a depleted or settled outer disk compared to our definition of transitional disks.
-Those disks are named "anemic disks" (Lada et al. 2006), "homologously depleted disks" (Currie et al. 2009), or "weak-excess disks"3 (Muzerolle et al.
+A more relaxed definition includes disks with a much smaller excess for wavelengths beyond > 13 $\ \mu m$ representing a depleted or settled outer disk compared to our definition of transitional disks.
+Those disks are named "anemic disks" (Lada et al. 2006), "homologously depleted disks" (Currie et al. 2009), or "weak-excess disks"2 (Muzerolle et al. 2010).
+Such SEDs can result from dust settling to the disk midplane (Luhman et al. 2010; Espaillat et al. 2012), or outward truncation of a disk by gravitational interaction with a companion (McClure et al. 2008).
+Therefore, it is important to clarify by which definition and selection criteria the sample of transitional/transition disks are selected, especially if the sample is to be used for searching for any trends to understand the properties of transitional disks and their origin.